DavonMoss/DavonMoss.github.io/essays/JS-reflection.md

 As I sit atop the mountain, gazing upon the lowlands I formerly inhabited: the Java swamps, C tundras, and C++ jungles, I feel calm.
 This paradise in Javascript, a beautiful and convenient language, is nice, but I know that I would not appreciate nor understand it without first having made the journey.
 Tempting as it may be, Javascript doesn't feel like a final resting place, merely another stop on the path.
-One thing is for certain though, it's definitely one of the more pleasant stops I've made so far.
+One thing is for certain though, it's definitely one of the more pleasant stops I've made along the way.